lifeline

 The Solution

-Compression and defibrillation in one system
+LifeLine combines compression and defibrillation in one system.

 Combining the compression device and defibrillator into a single unit removes the cables and separate hardware that slow deployment.
 LifeLine is carried as one system and in place in seconds.